HOFFEND00N/Excel-Timesheet-Generator/README.md

 - run `npm install`

 ## Workflow
+Application can create multiple reports, if several teams specified inside teams array in config.

+- setup config file with needed info
 - `npm run start`
 - follow program instructions
 - generated excel file can be found in the root of the project